sebastiantoh/sml-slang/src/typechecker/README.md

 First go through patterns and check if we have a type that works for all (so no conflicts like 2 diff types of primitives etc.)

-The logic for unifying types of patterns (type of 't) can be simply:
+The logic for (generic) unifying types of patterns (type of 't) can be simply:
     any list defined?
         any primitives (p) defined in any of the lists? are there 2 different primitives defined? type error!